Early Life and Education of Misty Copeland: A Complete Timeline

 An overview of the childhood and early education of Misty Copeland, highlighting the experiences that shaped the journey.

-Misty Copeland is a renowned American ballet dancer, notably with the American Ballet Theatre (ABT).
-She made history on June 30, 2015, by becoming the first African American woman to achieve the rank of principal dancer in ABT's 75-year history, marking a significant milestone in the world of ballet.
+Misty Copeland is a celebrated American ballet dancer, prominent with the American Ballet Theatre (ABT).
+Most notably, on June 30, 2015, she achieved a historic milestone by becoming the first African American woman to be promoted to principal dancer in ABT's 75-year existence.
+Her journey and success have made her a significant figure in the world of ballet and a source of inspiration.

 September 10, 1982: Misty Copeland's Birth

 On September 10, 1982, Misty Danielle Copeland was born.
-She would later become a renowned American ballet dancer.
+She would later become a principal dancer for the American Ballet Theatre.

 Others born on this day/year